fkirc/secure-zip-notes/simplefilesync/README.md

+# Deprecation Notice

+This library does not reflect good Android-practices.
+Instead, I recommend to use Kotlin-Coroutines and ViewModels for file synchronization.
+This helps to prevent numerous memory leaks and lifecycle bugs.
+Or alternatively, I recommend to abandon native app-development and switch to cross-platform frameworks like https://capacitorjs.com/.

+____

 # Simple File Sync

 ``SimpleFileSync`` is an Android library that enables to easily synchronize individual files with Google Drive or Dropbox.